 In Taekwondo, discipline and respect for authority are integral to the student-teacher relationship, beginning at the first lesson and throughout the life of the student.
+These Taekwondo teachings are integral to the art.
 From day one students learn that they must follow what their instructors say without hesitation or argument.
 For if they don’t they will face consequences such as additional exercise before, during, or after class.
 They also learn to be humble and respectful to their fellow students and opponents, as well as their teacher.

 At the beginning of every class, students learn to bow before their instructor and opponent.
 This teaches them discipline by showing respect for those in charge which is often helpful if you find yourself struggling with teaching a child or adult how be more respectful towards others.
 If you are in fact struggling with your child in teaching them respect, then you should enroll them in taekwondo school.
 As time goes on they may surprise even themselves, as what was once unruly behavior becomes disciplined.

 It Increases Self-Confidence

 In Taekwondo, you will be challenged to do things that are beyond your imagination.
 You’ll be able to do things that were previously thought impossible and building fitness at the same time, like performing beautiful spinning leg kicks in midair or breaking hard bone crushing objects such as wooden boards; all of which will make you into a stronger and more confident person and increase your self-esteem.
 Also, in relation to making you stronger, Taekwondo is a great form of cardiovascular exercise, helping your body have a healthier composition.
 With your healthier body and the knowledge and motor skills to defend yourself and others from confrontational situations, you’ll gain even more of a confidence boost.